After surviving breast cancer in 2013, Tina underwent an elective oopherectomy to remove her ovaries two years later.

 “However we see a significant number of women younger than this who have had breast cancer treatment, and they see improvements in a condition which, for them, can be difficult to treat without the Mona Lisa Touch.”

-To find out more about gynaecology procedures at our private hospital in Kent, please complete our online enquiry form or contact our Private Patient Team on 01580 363158.
+To find out more about gynaecology procedures at our private hospital in Kent, please complete our online enquiry form, contact us via Livechat or call our Private Patient Team on 01580 363158.

 Published on 12 November 2019